dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/overview/index.md

 To learn how to create a Windows Forms app, see [Tutorial: Create a new WinForms app (Windows Forms .NET)](../get-started/create-app-visual-studio.md).

-## Why migrate from .NET Framework?
+## Why migrate from .NET Framework

+Windows Forms for .NET has many different features and enhancements over .NET Framework.
+For more information, see [What's new (Windows Forms.NET)](../whats-new/index.md).
+To learn how to migrate an app, see [How to migrate a Windows Forms desktop app to .NET 5](../migration/index.md).

 ## Build rich, interactive user interfaces